Scholarship & Bursaries

 The universities’ larger and more prestigious scholarships, as well as scholarships that are independent of a specific university, require a detailed application, including achievements, awards, accomplishments, and references.

 University Counselling assists graduating students in a couple of ways.
-Information is provided at the beginning of the academic year with summaries of the more prominent available scholarships, including brief descriptions, due dates, and links for more information.
-Information is posted to the University Counselling FirstClass email conference and its sub-conferences with updates or emerging information.
-We identify students who meet the requirements for certain prestigious scholarships and urge them to apply.
+Information is provided to students (both via email and posted on the 'Scholarships' Edsby Group) throughout the academic year with summaries of the more prominent available scholarships, including brief descriptions, due dates, and links for more information.
+We also identify students who meet the requirements for certain prestigious scholarships and urge them to apply.
 The University Counsellors are prepared to assist students in their preparation of scholarship applications.